Communist Party of India (Marxist) – Kerala

 The Communist Party of India (Marxist), Kerala or CPI(M) Kerala is the Kerala state wing of CPI(M).
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
-Currently, it is the governing party in the Kerala Legislative Assembly and has significant representation of the state in the Rajya Sabha.
+Currently, it is the opposition party in the Kerala Legislative Assembly and has significant representation of the state in the Rajya Sabha.
 The CPI(M) currently leads the LDF alliance.

 History

 Background

 In July 1937, a clandestine meeting was held at Calicut.
 Five persons were present at the meeting, P. Krishna Pillai, K. Damodaran, E.M.S.
 Namboodiripad, N. C. Sekhar and S.V.
 Ghate.

 The first four were members of the Congress Socialist Party (CSP) in Kerala.
 In that meeting, they founded the first cell of the CPI in Kerala.
 A wider conference could be conducted at Parappram, Pinarayi in December 1939 where the entire Kerala unit of the Congress Socialist Party got converted into a unit of the CPI.
 Thus, the proper functioning of the Communist Party of India in Kerala as a mass party started on 31 December 1939 with the Pinarayi Conference.